return42/sphkerneldoc/linux_src_doc/drivers/gpu/drm/drm_atomic_helper_c.rst

 most drivers don't need to be immediately notified of plane updates for a disabled CRTC.

-Unless otherwise needed, drivers are advised to set the \ ``active_only``\ parameters to true in order not to receive plane update notifications related to a disabled CRTC.
+Unless otherwise needed, drivers are advised to set the ACTIVE_ONLY flag in
+\ ``flags``\  in order not to receive plane update notifications related to a disabled CRTC.
 This avoids the need to manually ignore plane updates in driver code when the driver and/or hardware can't or just don't need to deal with updates on disabled CRTCs, for example when supporting runtime PM.

+Drivers may set the NO_DISABLE_AFTER_MODESET flag in \ ``flags``\  if the relevant display controllers require to disable a CRTC's planes when the CRTC is disabled.
+This function would skip the ->atomic_disable call for a plane if the CRTC of the old plane state needs a modesetting operation.
+Of course, the drivers need to disable the planes in their CRTC disable callbacks since no one else would do that.

-The \ :c:func:`drm_atomic_helper_commit`\  default implementation only sets \ ``active_only``\
-to false to most closely match the behaviour of the legacy helpers.
+The \ :c:func:`drm_atomic_helper_commit`\  default implementation doesn't set the ACTIVE_ONLY flag to most closely match the behaviour of the legacy helpers.
 This should not be copied blindly by drivers.

 .. _`drm_atomic_helper_commit_planes_on_crtc`: